-Have you ever flipped on your AC on a hot summer day only to discover that it’s suddenly making rattling, grinding, or vibrating noises?
-This can be enough to send you in a panic, especially for those of us living in particularly scorching parts of the country.
+Have you ever flipped on your AC on a hot summer day only to discover that it’s suddenly making a knocking or clicking noise, or possibly rattling, grinding, vibrating, or buzzing noises?
+These sounds when you turn on the car’s air conditioner can be enough to send you into a panic.
+For those of us living in particularly scorching parts of the country, a broken car ac system sounds like a nightmare.
 A healthy and good working air conditioning system should be relatively quiet and unobtrusive.
 If your car AC is making noise, determining what type of noise is coming from your system will bring you closer to diagnosing the root of the problem.
 Is it a worn clutch, a bad compressor, a faulty hose, or loose component mounts?

 Car AC Making Noise?